CS-LNU-Learning-Objectives/the-node-plattform/npm.md

-# The Node Package Manager (NPM)
+# NPM - The Package manager for Node.js
 Most of modern programming languages have some kind of a package manager, a way to share and use code.
-For JavaScript/Node that is npm, node package manager.
-Npm is bundle with node and should be installed when you install node.js.
+For JavaScript/Node that is NPM, node package manager.
+NPM is bundle with node and should be installed when you install node.js.
 NPM is the tool that help us to install, organize and use node packages.
 That could be modules developed by you or by other developers and that is available through the [NPM web site (https://www.npmjs.com/)](https://www.npmjs.com/).
 This could be used as a global service where developers contribute with modules  you can use in your applications.
 Remember, small core, many and small modules/packages.

-This text will focus on the use of npm when you develop new node applications and not how you publish your own modules.
+This text will focus on the use of NPM when you develop new node applications and not how you publish your own modules.
 This is not a complete guide so be prepared to seek information in the NPM-documentation.

 ## Understand the NPM cli
-When you got node.js installed you also got the npm program which let you write npm commands.
+When you got node.js installed you also got the NPM program which let you write NPM commands.
 Open up your terminal window and write:

 ```
 npm -v
 ```
-This will output the version of npm that is installed on your system.
-The npm program have a lots of command we need to know about to be effective in our work.
+This will output the version of NPM that is installed on your system.
+The NPM program have a lots of command we need to know about to be effective in our work.

-### Install npm modules
+### Install NPM modules
 The most common task is to install a package to use in your program.
 A very common module is [lodash (https://www.npmjs.com/package/lodash)](https://www.npmjs.com/package/lodash) which is a utility library for javascript.
 Lets say we want to use that package in our program.
 Be sure that you are standing in your project folder in your terminal program.
 Then write:

 ```